simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-15-angular-change-detection-onpush-or-not.md

 That Change Detection will run on all views that are bound to components that should be rendered in the DOM of our application.
 This is suboptimal, to say the least. **We don't want to trigger Change Detection on all of our views every time**.

-This could result in a bad performance, especially when we have multiple `*ngFor` directives that are creating tons and tons of instances of components.
+This could result in bad performance, especially when we have multiple `*ngFor` directives that are creating tons and tons of instances of components.

 ## Introducing OnPush